openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_failover.rst

 Description
 ###########

-Verify that it is not possibility to uninstall of Fuel DVS plugin with deployed environment.
+Verify that it is not possible to uninstall Fuel DVS plugin with deployed environment.

 Complexity